Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 Your RF27T5201SR is now ready to be powered on and tested.

-- The compressor should begin running within a few minutes
+- The compressor should start running within a few minutes.

-- Wait approximately 5 minutes for the system to stabilize
+- Wait about 5 minutes for the system to stabilize.

 Running the Force Test Cycle on RF27T5201SR

-- After the cycle completes, close the freezer door
+- Once the cycle is complete, close the freezer door.

-The RF27T5201SR will typically require 24 hours before the first ice cubes fall into the bucket.
-This time allows the water to freeze completely.
-Do not be alarmed if no ice appears in the first few hours after installation.
+Keep in mind that it typically takes the RF27T5201SR about 24 hours before the first ice cubes start falling into the bucket.
+This allows the water to freeze completely, so don’t be alarmed if no ice appears in the first few hours after installation.

 What to Expect in the First 24 Hours

-- Initial ice cubes may be cloudy or small—this is normal on a new RF27T5201SR installation
+- Initial cubes may be cloudy or small—this is normal on a new installation.

-- Clear, full-size ice cubes should begin appearing within 48 hours
+- Clear, full-size ice cubes should start appearing within 48 hours.

 Step 10: Ice Maker Assembly Replacement vs. Water Inlet Valve Replacement

-Not all RF27T5201SR ice problems require a full ice maker assembly replacement.
-Understanding which component is faulty will save you time and money.
+Not all ice problems with the RF27T5201SR require a full ice maker assembly replacement.
+Knowing which component is faulty can save you time and money.

 When to Replace the Entire Ice Maker Assembly on RF27T5201SR

-- The ice maker ejects ice cubes but they fall into the bucket incomplete or damaged
+- The ice maker ejects ice cubes that fall into the bucket incomplete or damaged.

-- The ice maker has visible cracks, corrosion, or physical damage
+- The ice maker shows visible cracks, corrosion, or physical damage.

 When to Replace Only the Water Inlet Valve on RF27T5201SR